-53. Following the ICTR's request of 9 July 2001, the Security Council adopted Resolution 1431 of 8 August 2002, created a pool of eighteen ad litem judges.
+46. Following the ICTR's request of 9 July 2001, the Security Council adopted Resolution 1431 of 8 August 2002, created a pool of eighteen ad litem judges.
 The purpose of this reform, which followed a similar Security Council resolution for the ICTY in 2000, was to increase the judicial capacity of the ICTR.
 The election of the eighteen ad litem judges by the General Assembly took place on 25 June 2003.
 The first ad litem judge took office on 1 September 2003 and three other ad litem judges arrived in October 2003.
-Pursuant to two other requests on 8 September 2003 and 29 September 2003, respectively, the Security Council on 27 October 2003 adopted Resolution 1512, which increased, from four to nine, the number of ad litem judges the competence to adjudicate over pre-trial matters.
+Pursuant to two other requests on 8 September 2003 and 29 September 2003, respectively, the Security Council on 27 October 2003 adopted Resolution 1512, which increased, from four to nine, the number of ad litem judges who could take office at any one time.
+The Security Council also conferred on ad litem judges the competence to adjudicate over pre-trial matters.
 The fifth judge arrived in March 2004.
 The arrival of the five ad litem judges made it possible to start four new trials and to continue the Butare trial.
-After the arrival of the remaining four ad litem judges in September 2004, it was possible to commence another two trials.11
+After the arrival of the remaining four ad litem judges in September 2004, it was possible to commence another two trials.

-54. With nine ad litem judges, the Tribunal is able to set up six Trial Chamber Sections.
-These six Sections will be able to produce 4,500 hours of trial work over 900 trial days per year.
+47. With nine ad litem judges, the Tribunal is able to set up six Trial Chamber Sections.
 However, it follows from the ICTR Statute that a Trial Chamber Section must be comprised of both permanent and ad litem judges.
 Hence, the full utilisation of ad litem judges depends on the availability of permanent judges.
-At present, several permanent judges are engaged in voluminous trials.12 This makes it difficult to maintain six Trial Chamber Sections on a
+At present, several permanent judges are engaged in voluminous trials.
+This makes it difficult to maintain six Trial Chamber Sections on a permanent basis.
+However, experience shows the usefulness of twin-tracking one joint trial with a single-accused trial, as well as the Trial Chamber Sections sitting in shifts.
+Therefore, the number of Trial Chamber Sections is about six, even if they are not all sitting on a permanent basis.
+12